pbek/QOwnNotes/webpage/src/scripting/hooks.md

  * It allows you to modify this html
  * This is for example called before by the note preview *
- * The method can be used in multiple scripts to modify the html of the preview *
+ * The function can be used in multiple scripts to modify the html of the preview *
  * @param {NoteApi} note - the note object
  * @param {string} html - the html that is about to being rendered